Insider Sell: CEO Lisa Utzschn - GuruFocus.com

 Insider Buy/Sell Analysis and Relationship with Stock Price

 Over the past year, Lisa Utzschneider has sold a total of 62,597 shares and purchased 0 shares.
-The insider transaction history for Integral Ad Science Holding Corp shows that there have been 0 insider buys in total over the past year, while there have been 17 insider sells during the same timeframe.
-This trend suggests that insiders may have a bearish outlook on the company's stock.
+This trend is consistent with the overall insider activity for Integral Ad Science Holding Corp, which has seen 0 insider buys and 17 insider sells over the past year.

+Insider selling activity can sometimes be an indicator of a lack of confidence in a company's future prospects or a signal that insiders believe the stock is overvalued.
+However, it is essential to consider other factors, such as personal financial needs or portfolio diversification, that may influence an insider's decision to sell shares.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.